aspose-words/Aspose.Words-API-References/english/cpp/aspose.words/run/_index.md

 ---
 title: Run
 second_title: Aspose.Words for C++ API Reference
 description: Represents a run of characters with the same font formatting.
+To learn more, visit the  documentation article.
 type: docs
 weight: 716
 url: /cpp/aspose.words/run/